How To Find Mean In Spss

 4. Select the independent variable (the grouping variable) and move it to the "Independent List".

 Interpreting the Output: The output will display the mean for each group defined by your independent variable.
 This allows you to directly compare the average values across different categories.
-However, this procedure alone doesn't indicate whether the differences between the means are statistically significant.
+That said, this procedure alone doesn't indicate whether the differences between the means are statistically significant.
 You would need to perform a subsequent statistical test (e.g., ANOVA, t-test) to determine significance.

 Weighted Means in SPSS